 5. Ghost — Best for Bloggers and Newsletter Publishers

 Ghost is a modern, open-source publishing platform built specifically for content creators, journalists, and newsletter publishers.
-Where WordPress has expanded to cover every use case imaginable, Ghost has deliberately stayed focused on one thing: professional content publishing.
-That focus shows in the product.
+While WordPress has stretched to cover almost every use case imaginable, Ghost has stayed deliberately narrow: professional content publishing, and nothing else.
+That focus is obvious the moment you use it.

-The Ghost editor is clean and distraction-free, making it faster to write and publish than the Gutenberg editor.
-Ghost has native support for paid memberships and newsletter subscriptions built directly into the platform — no plugins, no third-party integrations, no additional monthly cost.
-This makes it a direct competitor to tools like Substack for independent writers building subscription audiences.
+The Ghost editor is clean and distraction-free, which makes it faster to write and publish in than the Gutenberg editor.
+Paid memberships and newsletter subscriptions are native to the platform, no plugins, no third-party integrations, no extra monthly fee, making Ghost a direct competitor to tools like Substack for independent writers building a subscriber base.

 Best for: Independent writers, journalists, newsletter publishers, and media brands that prioritize content quality and audience monetization.